openordu/ordu-blog/letter-mission.md

 People in the communities I'm involved with have no interest in ritual reformation, the science of group ecstasy, no interest in dropping questionable things like the "Norse Wheel of the Year".
 I feel like they completely miss the mark on some things.
 I have no faith in a single family of Indo-European paganisms anymore.
-Any time I've tried to build it, the Heathens screw it up.
-Modern Heathens have trouble maintaining honorable relationships.
 So instead of a family of articulated culture-specific hearths, groups like ADF are either culture-specific adverse pan-IE mush or Celts-with-friends.
 Celts-With-Friends means ADF is 90% Celtic with some non-celtic IE groups that get involved.

 Celts-with-friends doesn't need a pan-IE motive or model, like what ADF has.
 You can focus all your druid energy on the Celts alone and still achieve this